i-D's music class of 2017: nadia rose | read | i-D

 What do you want to say with your music?

-Growing up, I heard a lot of 'no you can't' and 'that's never going to happen', so I just want to prove everyone wrong really.
-I want to encourage other people who have heard, or are hearing, the same thing, that there is a way out and what they're hearing doesn't have to be the be all or end all.
+Growing up, I heard a lot of 'no you can't' and 'that's never going to happen,' so I just want to prove everyone wrong, really.
+I want to encourage other people who have heard, or are hearing, the same thing — that there is a way out.
+What they're hearing doesn't have to be the be all or end all.
 Also, women in this game aren't looked at as equal or equivalent to the guys.
 They're not.
 There is segregation, there's always the 'female rapper' thing.
 My thing is about slicing through that and smashing it to smithereens.

 What are your thoughts on the UK post-Brexit?